-Sounds impossible?
-This was the way of life when vacuum cleaners had not been invented.
-Yes there really was a life before vacuum cleaners were invented.
-It was more difficult and tiring to clean all the rugs and carpets there were because no motorized devices that could suck out all the dirt and dust from the furnishings.
-Hence the reason why life before vacuuming was difficult.
-Here is how life was before vacuum cleaners.
+To give an insight into the history of vacuum cleaners, it was more difficult and tiring to clean all the rugs and carpets during this time.
+This is because there weren’t any motorized devices that could suck out all the dirt and dust from the furnishings.
+Hence the reason why life before a vacuum cleaner was difficult.

-Initially people did not used to have any kinds of flooring, like rugs or carpets.
+To put things into perspective, initially people did not used to have any kinds of flooring, like rugs or carpets.
 They would use jute mats or other material for weaved mats of sorts to place on the floor.
 This was both protection from the cold and a place where people would sleep or rest.
 Once rugs and carpets came into existence, there arose the need to clean them up as well.

 But ultimately, it was the invention of the first vacuum cleaner that got the carpet cleaning job done right.

 To give you some more perspective on life before a vacuum cleaner, and how this device evolved, here is a brief history.

 The very first vacuum came about when Chicago inventor Ives McGaffey releases a “carpet sweeping machine” in 1869.
 Even though it was not motorized, it still cleaned rugs.
 This machine offered great insights and ideas into more vacuum inventions, and was a turning point in the history of vacuum cleaners.

 In 1876, Melvill R. Bissel of Michigan came up with a similar carpet sweeping device for his company in Grand Rapids.
 After that, improvements were again made when John S. Thurman of Missouri invented the pneumatic carpet renovator.

 In 1901, a motorized vacuum cleaner took the stage.
 This device was invented by Hubert Cecil Booth of England, and became very successful.